refcell/montana/README.md

   <a href="#license">License</a>
 </p>

+> [!CAUTION]
+> Montana is under active development and is not ready for production use.

 ## What's Montana?

 Montana is a minimal, trait-abstracted compression pipeline for L2 batch submission and derivation.
 It implements a three-stage data flow architecture where each stage is defined by a Rust trait, enabling independent implementation swapping without modifying the pipeline core.